jmgate/homiletics/John.md

    *in 10 words or less* using a complete sentence.
 1. **Aim:**  What do you want your audience to learn from the scripture passage?
 It should be short and definite.
+1. **Principle:**  Come up with a principle for each division.
+It helps if they're short, simple, and memorable.
 1. **Application:**  Try to think of a specific, real-life application for each division.
 Make sure your questions are open-ended&mdash;get your audience thinking.